tempelaar-team/qclab-dev/docs/user_guide/algorithm_dev.rst

     print(MeanField.update_recipe)

     # the output recipe
-    print(MeanField.gather_recipe)
+    print(MeanField.collect_recipe)

 As the name implies, the `initialization_recipe` initializes all the variables required for the algorithm.
-The `update_recipe` updates the variables at each time step, and the `gather_recipe` is used to output the results of the algorithm.
+The `update_recipe` updates the variables at each time step, and the `collect_recipe` is used to output the results of the algorithm.

 In addition to the recipes, a list of variable names is needed to specify which variables the algorithm will store in the Data object.

 .. code-block:: python

     # the variables that the algorithm will store
-    print(MeanField.gather_variables)
+    print(MeanField.collect_variables)

 Adding output obvservables